Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

 \subsubsection{Modeling Syringe Pump}

-The configuration of the syringe pump can be visualized in Fig.~\ref{fig_2} (f).
+The configuration of the syringe pump is visualized in Fig.~\ref{fig_2} (f).
 The dynamical modeling of the syringe pump starts at the linear motor.
 When the linear motor works, it will move the slider

 where $v_s$ is the speed of the motor, $l$ is the lead of the screw inside the linear actuator, and $\omega_m$ is the motor speed.
 The $v_s$ times the inner cross-sectional area of the syringe becomes the output air flow rate